 Wheaton College serves Jesus Christ and advances His Kingdom through excellence in liberal arts and graduate programs that educate the whole person to build the church and benefit society worldwide.

-The Ph.D./BTS program has received accreditation from the Higher Learning Commission of the North Central Association of Colleges and Schools.
+The Program has received accreditation from the Higher Learning Commission of the North Central Association of Colleges and Schools.

 1.4.
 PROGRAM PROSPECTUS